lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Now let's add some rows to the table for BMI, using stat-underscore-mean-sd for the mean and standard deviation, and participant age and heart rate, using stat-underscore-median-iqr for the median and interquartile range.
+Now let's add some more rows to the table for BMI, using stat-underscore-mean-sd for the mean and standard deviation, and participant age and heart rate, using stat-underscore-median-iqr for the median and interquartile range.

 ---